status-im/network-stories/README.md

 		![Paste and Open Vault](https://github.com/status-im/network-stories/blob/master/pages/assets/Pasted%20image%2020220513181031.png)

 	6. Congratulations you did it!
-You can either hop to [[Start Here]] to begin learning!
+You can either hop to [[Start Here]] to continue by learning our Back of the House!
-	      OR you can skip around random `Topics` and explore the network-stories `'Graph View'` by clicking the icon below or by using the keyboard shortcut Ctrl-G (Windows) or Cmd-G (Mac).
+	      OR you can skip around random `Recipes` and explore the network-stories `'Graph View'` by clicking the icon below or by using the keyboard shortcut Ctrl-G (Windows) or Cmd-G (Mac).

 	   ![Access Graph View](https://github.com/status-im/network-stories/blob/master/pages/assets/Pasted%20image%2020220513182600.png)

-WIP
-- Explain what a Topic is - link to motif page re: Topics as Recipes
-- Add Instructions for Creating new Topics - Insert learning video here?